 “My wife and daughters were my rock throughout my treatment.
 I just remember how much strength they gave me in my darkest time.
 My sisters were a constant source of comfort.”

 Today, Ben’s tumors are gone and he embraces a softer, sillier side volunteering as Dr. B Happy, from Bumper T Caring Clowns, a 501C3 non-profit organization.
 One day each week, he puts on his red nose, scrubs, lab coat and his silly socks, and visits his local hospital to bring hope and joy to people with cancer.
 He sees it as his new vocation because he remembers what it was like laying in a starkly lit hospital room while trying to keep the darkness at bay.

 Ben now sees his future ahead.
-The unexpected years are a gift, allowing him to celebrate life and love with Judy and his daughters and treasure the time spent with his grandchildren, eight-year-old Sam, five-year-old Max and his beautiful, brand new baby grandson Holden.
-Later this year, he will hit another milestone he wasn’t sure he would ever see: he will walk his daughter Rachel down the aisle, the day after his sixty-second birthday.
+The unexpected years are a gift, allowing him to celebrate life and love with Judy and his daughters and treasure the time spent with his grandchildren, Sam, Max and Holden.

 Reflecting on the past few years, Ben says cancer has changed him.